25 October 2012

 48. The Goat Farm ✓ done

-49. Hike to the top of Stone Mountain ✓ done
+49. Hike Stone Mountain ✓ done

-50. Tabletop shuffleboard at Twain’s done
+50. Shuffleboard at Twain’s ✓ done

 51. Tuesday nights at Star Bar